PostHog/posthog.com/contents/tutorials/next-steps-after-installing.md

 ## 3. Invite your team

 Now that you’ve set up PostHog with data and dashboards, your teammates can benefit from all your hard work.
-Inviting your teammates to PostHog allows you to share data, insights. and dashboards.
+Inviting your teammates to PostHog allows you to share data, insights, and dashboards.
 Engineers, product managers, data analysts, markets, and executives can all benefit from this.
 It also helps in collaboration using our tools to improve your product.

-To invite your teammates, go to your instance homepage, clicking the "Invite" button, and adding their email.
+To invite your teammates, go to your instance homepage, click the "Invite" button, and add their email.
 This will add them to your organization with access to all your projects.

 ![Invite](../images/tutorials/next-steps-after-installing/invite.png)